 Look for PMP Training

-Training in case of PMP is not only desirable, but also mandatory.
+Training in case of PMP is not only beneficial but also mandatory.
 You have to provide training details in the application form.
-Also, it’s very helpful in preparation.
+Also, it’s very effective in preparation.
 Most of the training institutes provide mock tests and questions, which will give you enough practice for the exam.

 So, as a first step search for a good training institute and join it.